Patchouli Essential Oil

 Patchouli Essential Oil is characterized by it’s strong and heady fragrance.
 In ancient times, patchouli was used as a personal scent for masking odors and repelling insects; as well as a scent added to incense.
 In more recent years patchouli has been used in alternative medicine for depression, inflammation, wound care and protection, sexual dysfunction; and used as an astringent, cicatrisant, cytophylactic, deodorant, diuretic, febrifuge, fungicide, insecticide, sedative, tonic, and for skin care.

-Other Artisan Aromatics Patchouli Options:
+Artisan Aromatics Patchouli Essential Oil Alternatives:

 Patchouli Reserve, India – very rare steam distilled in traditional iron pots with intense aroma – amber in color.